Employment, Benefits and Pension

 Crime and Anti-social Behaviour

 Aughton and Swallownest ward is in the south-central part of Rotherham with a population of 6,372 (2019 estimate).
 The ward is represented by two members of the Council.
-Although the ward covers a large rural area, most people live in the suburban areas of Aughton and Swallownest, along with the village of Ulley (population 163) and the southern tip of Orgreave parish.
+Although the ward covers a large rural area, most people live in the suburban areas of Aughton and Swallownest, along with the village of Ulley (population 163) and all of Orgreave parish.

 The most deprived parts of the ward are Aston north west followed by north Swallownest.
 The hilly landscape around Ulley Reservoir forms the setting for a country park.

 |2019 estimate||Population||Percentage||Rotherham average|

 |Aged 0 to 15||1250||19.6||19.4|

 |Aged 25 to 44||1541||24.2||24.3|